 Frequently Asked Questions

-What is data access control and why is it important?
+What is attribute-based access control and why is it important?

 Data access control is used to manage access to a company’s data by allowing access to authorized database users and restricting access to unauthorized internal and external individuals.
 If used correctly, it offers a variety of business benefits, including increased efficiency of data analytics, data governance, data-rich application development, and compliance, and quicker results and value derived from sensitive data.